longitude-one/banned-bundle/README.md

 ```
 Step2, configure the security layer:

-If you don't use flex, add the UserChecker service to your security config:
+Add the UserChecker service to your security config:

 ```yaml
 # config/security.yaml